 Jens Andermann

-3. Archives of Extinction: Unproductive Bodies in the Rapidly Changing Landscape of Nineteenth-Century Argentina
+3. Archives of Extinction: Unproductive Bodies and Human/Nonhuman Expendability in the Argentine Desert

-4. Cuba’s Ciénaga de Zapata: Despoiled Landscapes and Biodiversity Conservation in the Nineteenth and Early Twentieth Centuries
+4. Cuba’s Ciénaga de Zapata: Despoiled Landscapes and Biodiversity Conservation in the Long Nineteenth Century

 Lizabeth Paravisini-Gebert